SAVE THE DATE

-2013 Norman Vincent Peale
+2017 Gala featuring the Norman Vincent Peale

-Awards for Positive Thinking GALA Dinner
+Awards for Positive Thinking

-The Yale Club of New York City
+at: The Yale Club

 The Norman Vincent Peale Award for Positive Thinking Annual Gala benefits the Blanton-Peale Institute and Counseling Center, a non-sectarian, non-denominational organization founded in 1937 by the internationally renowned pastor and author, the Rev. Dr. Norman Vincent Peale, (“The Power of Positive Thinking”) and psychiatrist Smiley Blanton, M.D.
 Blanton-Peale brings together the insights of the ever-evolving fields of psychotherapy and of the great spiritual traditions to help men and women, families, clergy, and caregivers manage the psychological, emotional, and spiritual issues of everyday life.

 Blanton-Peale is a strategic partner with New York Theological Seminary, through which our students may earn a Doctor of Ministry degree in psychoanalysis and pastoral care.
-The Institute and the Seminary are also collaborating to offer future joint programs in marriage and family therapy and in pastoral care studies.

 Proceeds from the Gala provide financial support for students-in-training, particularly to those from underrepresented cultures, subsidized counseling fees for those in need, our new initiatives, and expanded enrichment courses.